 Declared data I hear you groan, what is that?

-If you are not collecting all three types of data, in a single data model and across all digital channels, all your advanced analytics, personalisation or algorithm-powered tasks, such as scoring models or fraud detection, are unlikely to be optimised.
+If you are not collecting all three types of data, in a single data model and across all digital channels, all your advanced analytics, personalization or algorithm-powered tasks, such as scoring models or fraud detection, are unlikely to be optimized.

 Also, this answer is vital for artificial intelligence powered systems because it associates a customer intention with browsing data, a pre-requisite for machine learning techniques such as supervised learning.

 So how do you collect this most valuable data?